 So I am prepared.
 Do I book my tickets now or just stowaway on some random cargo liner?
 Neither, but as I write this, I am planning on using nothing but my two phones for a week of writing and playing sometime in the near future.
 It would be a great way to show that the gamer lifestyle can be supported on only portable devices.
 Are the games to the point that I want them to be at yet?
 Not quite, but they are getting there very, very fast.
 In fact, so far in this column, the biggest challenge I am facing is finding the time to play the ever-increasing wave of new iOS and Android MMOs.

-Each week in MMObility, Beau Hindman dives into the murky waters of the most accessible and travel-friendly games around, including browser-based and smartphone MMOs.
+Watch this column over the next few weeks and I'll see how the phone-only experiment pans out.
+When I do it, perhaps a few of you can join me!Each week in MMObility, Beau Hindman dives into the murky waters of the most accessible and travel-friendly games around, including browser-based and smartphone MMOs.
 Join him as he investigates the best, worst, and most daring games to hit the smallest devices!
 Email him suggestions, or follow him on Twitter, Facebook, or Raptr.